playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaRouting.md

 routesGenerator := StaticRoutesGenerator
 ```

 The code samples in Play's documentation assume that you are using the injected routes generator.
-If you are not using this, you can trivially adapt the code samples for the static routes generator, either by prefixing the controller invocation part of the route with an `@` symbol, or by declaring each of your action methods as `static`.
+If you are not using this, you can trivially adapt the code samples for the static routes generator by declaring each of your action methods as `static`.

+For difference between the routes generator and advanced usage, see [[dependency injecting controllers|JavaDependencyInjection#dependency-injecting-controllers]].

 ## The routes file syntax